National Disability Insurance Scheme

 - 62% would start declining referrals for people with complex disabilities

-- 57% would cease travelling to visit participants in their homes.
+- 57% would cease travelling to visit participants in their homes

-- 47% were considering leaving the scheme.
+- 47% were considering leaving the scheme

 These figures suggest that 2,800 podiatry NDIS providers will potentially be reduced to 1,500, with around 1,300 leaving the scheme.

-Podiatry and foot care supports guideline
+Podiatry and foot care support guidelines

 The podiatry and foot care supports guideline is being used by planners to cut podiatry supports from NDIS participant plans.
 In the guideline, the rationale for these cuts is that participants should access podiatry services through the Medical Benefits Scheme (MBS) Chronic Disease management Plans.
 The MBS is for a 20-minute visit, and there are 5 visits per year to spread across all allied health.
 NDIS participant plans include hourly podiatry supports on a regular basis, 8 to 12 times a year, depending on need.